Considerations for Antiretroviral Use in Special Patient Populations

 Weight Gain and Antiretroviral Therapy

 Weight gain after initiation of ART, especially in people with advanced HIV, can be a sign of a return to better health.
-However, as discussed below, recent and emerging data from clinical trials and longitudinal cohort studies suggest sex differences in ARV-associated weight gain across all classes of ART among treatment-naive individuals, particularly with the use of certain integrase strand transfer inhibitors (INSTI)-based regimens (dolutegravir [DTG] and bictegravir [BIC]).
-In a pooled analysis of eight randomized controlled trials with ARV-naive people with HIV initiating treatment, at follow-up, female sex was associated with 1.5 times the odds of ≥10% weight gain compared to male sex (17.4% versus 12.2%), with Black females significantly more likely to experience ≥10% weight gain than non-Black females (19.7% versus 12.4%).24 At 144 weeks of follow-up in the ADVANCE study, a 12.3-kg weight gain was recorded among women receiving TAF/emtricitabine (FTC)/DTG compared to 7.4 kg and 5.5 kg in TDF/FTC/DTG and TDF/FTC/efavirenz (EFV), respectively.25 In addition to women’s being more likely to experience weight gain with ARV initiation, the pattern of weight gain differs between men and women.
+However, as discussed below, recent and emerging data from clinical trials and longitudinal cohort studies suggest sex differences in ARV-associated weight gain across all classes of ART among treatment-naive individuals, particularly with the use of certain integrase strand transfer inhibitors (INSTI)-based regimens (dolutegravir [DTG] and bictegravir [BIC]) In a pooled analysis of eight randomized controlled trials with ARV-naive people with HIV initiating treatment, at follow-up, female sex was associated with 1.5 times the odds of a ³10% weight gain compared with male sex (17.4% vs. 12.2%), with Black females significantly more likely to experience a ³10% weight gain than non-Black females (19.7% vs. 12.4%).24 At 144 weeks of follow-up in the ADVANCE study, a 12.3-kg weight gain was recorded among women receiving TAF/emtricitabine (FTC)/DTG compared with 7.4 kg and 5.5 kg in TDF/FTC/DTG and TDF/FTC/efavirenz (EFV), respectively.25 In addition to women being more likely to experience weight gain with ARV initiation, the pattern of weight gain differs between men and women.
 In the ADVANCE study, women gained more fat than lean body mass than men, with weight gain concentrated in the limbs and trunk at 96 weeks of follow-up.
-ARV-associated weight gain similarly has been observed among virologically suppressed women switching to an INSTI-based regimen.26, 27 In the Women’s Interagency HIV Study, virologically suppressed women who switched to an INSTI-based ART or had an INSTI added to their regimen (n = 234) gained an average of 4.2 kg in body weight at the 2-year follow-up compared with 0.2 kg in women remaining on non-INSTI ART (n = 884).27 Mean change in percent body fat (1.7% versus 0.3%) and body circumference measures were also greater in the INSTI group than in the non-INSTI group.
+ARV-associated weight gain similarly has been observed among virologically suppressed women switching to an INSTI-based regimen.26,27 In the Women’s Interagency HIV Study, virologically suppressed women who switched to an INSTI-based ART or had an INSTI added to their regimen (n = 234) gained an average of 4.2 kg in body weight at the 2-year follow-up compared with 0.2 kg in women remaining on non-INSTI ART (n = 884).27 Mean change in percent body fat (1.7% vs. 0.3%) and body circumference measures were also greater in the INSTI group than in the non-INSTI group.
 Investigators did not detect a difference in weight gain by individual INSTI.

 Adherence to Antiretroviral Therapy